 What's the most important objective of any search engine?
-To give its customers exactly what they're searching for: answers to their questions; solutions to their problems.
-If you can satisfy your audience, you will satisfy Google and rise through the rankings.
+To give its customers exactly what they're looking for.
+If you can satisfy your audience you will satisfy Google and rise through the rankings.

 Most of the traffic on my website arrives via the blog.
 I know blogging works and I've learned a few things along the way...

 As a small business owner or consultant, can you really move your site up the rankings through blogging alone?

 I used to answer yes to this question because other people told me it was possible.
 Now I answer YES because I've watched my site and my clients' sites rise through the rankings over time with zero advertising spend.

 Blogging for SEO absolutely works.
 And the more you promote your posts on social media and via email, the quicker you'll find success.